 Take along any written evidence about the bullying.
 It will also help to have some suggestions about what the school might do.
 These might be:

-Sanctions for the bullies in line with the behaviour policy:
+Sanctions for the bully and support for the victim in line with the behaviour policy:

 - pastoral support for your child